mykeln/teslaprep/README.md

 # TeslaPrep
-I couldn't find an updated list of resources for the soup-to-nuts process of buying a Model 3, so I made one!
+I couldn't find a good resource for the soup-to-nuts process of buying a Model 3, so I made one.
 This document is adapted from Will Fealey's UK-based [guide](https://fealey.co.uk/tesla/things-to-check-when-you-pick-up-your-tesla/577) on the Model S. It's been Americanized and edited for the Model 3, with many new links and additional resources since Will's was originally written.

 ## Before you take delivery, you should:
 1. Watch the [Model 3 walkthrough videos on the support section of Tesla.com](https://www.tesla.com/support/model-3-videos).
 These are great at getting you started with the basics and will speed up your handover process